 > Now it is revised as:

-“SD is not affected much by different NH3 inventories in July and October as to 50% of total Nr deposition is owing to sources within 250 km (Fig. 6).
-However, NEI2008 leads to broader estimates of the source footprints in April”
+“SD is not affected much by different NH3 inventories in July and October as up to 50% of total Nr deposition is owing to sources within 250 km (Fig. 6).
+However, NEI2008 leads to broader estimates of the source footprints in April.”

 Figures – A large number of the maps (Figure 5, 7, 8, 10, 12) have the aspect ratio incorrect.
 They are too wide which causes states such as Colorado to become rectangles instead of the near square shapes they really are.

->
+> We apologize for the confusion it may cause.
+This occurred while we tried to set up the figure domain to show regions where sensitivities are visible, save space, and make them aligned with other figures.
+We hope that state outlines are recognizable enough that the aspect ratio of the projection will not lead to misinterpretation of our results.

 Figure 2 – I don’t see the benefit of having the maps for reduced and oxidized nitrogen smaller than the one for total nitrogen.
 It makes it harder to read.

-> map is larger to show locations with tex.
+> The map of total nitrogen deposition is larger to show the park locations with text.

 Table 1 – The caption should indicate the year for the emissions.